zenstackhq/zenstack-docs/docs/reference/plugins/trpc.md

 }
 ```

-Use value "next" if you're using tRPC with Next.js, or "react" if using it with react-query.
+Use value "next" if you're using tRPC with Next.js, or "react" if using it with react-query, or "nuxt" for [trpc-nuxt](https://trpc-nuxt.vercel.app/).
 With that option on, the plugin generates an extra "client" folder containing helpers that do the type fixing.
-The only code change you need to make is instead of calling the `createTRPCNext` or `createTRPCReact` API, you call the one generated instead.
+The only code change you need to make is instead of calling the `createTRPCNext`/`createTRPCReact`/`createTRPCNuxtClient` API, you call the one generated instead.

 Here's an example of how to use it with Next.js: